arcticoder/lqg-cosmological-constant-predictor/README.md

 All repositories are part of the [arcticoder](https://github.com/arcticoder) ecosystem and link back to the energy framework for unified documentation and integration.

 **🌌 First-Principles Cosmological Constant Derivation with Enhanced Uncertainty Quantification**

-Revolutionary production-ready framework for predicting the vacuum energy density (cosmological constant Λ) from first principles using the unified Loop Quantum Gravity (LQG) framework.
-This implementation provides comprehensive uncertainty quantification with Bayesian parameter estimation, achieving 100% Monte Carlo sampling efficiency and perfect cross-scale consistency across 61 orders of magnitude.
+*Research-stage* framework for predicting the vacuum energy density (cosmological constant Λ) from first principles using the unified Loop Quantum Gravity (LQG) framework.
+This implementation provides comprehensive uncertainty quantification with Bayesian parameter estimation, achieving high Monte Carlo sampling efficiency and strong cross-scale consistency across 61 orders of magnitude.
+All results are subject to model assumptions, parameter choices, and ongoing validation.

+---

+## Scope, Validation & Limitations

+This repository presents a research-stage implementation for first-principles cosmological constant prediction.
+All results are provisional, model-dependent, and subject to revision as methods and data improve.
+Key limitations and validation notes:

+- **Uncertainty Quantification (UQ):** Comprehensive UQ is implemented and documented in [`docs/technical-documentation.md`](docs/technical-documentation.md) and [`docs/UQ_FRAMEWORK_IMPLEMENTATION.md`](docs/UQ_FRAMEWORK_IMPLEMENTATION.md).
+All predictions include confidence intervals and parameter sensitivity analysis.
+- **Model Assumptions:** Results depend on the unified LQG framework, polymer quantization, and validated parameter choices.
+See technical docs for details.
+- **Validation:** Cross-scale consistency and convergence are tested, but independent experimental validation is not yet available.
+See UQ docs for performance metrics and limitations.
+- **Reproducibility:** All code and UQ methods are open source.
+See technical docs for API and reproducibility guidance.
+- **Not production-certified:** This framework is not certified for operational or engineering use.
+All claims are subject to further peer review and validation.

+---

 ## 🚀 Key Capabilities

 ### **Enhanced First-Principles Predictions with UQ**

 1. **🎯 Scale-Dependent Cosmological Constant**
-   - Precise calculation of Λ_effective(ℓ) across all length scales
+   - Calculation of Λ_effective(ℓ) across a wide range of length scales
-   - Enhanced polymer corrections with validated mathematical formulations
+   - Polymer corrections with validated mathematical formulations
    - Cross-scale consistency from Planck length to cosmological horizons (61 orders of magnitude)
-   - **Perfect cross-scale consistency achieved** (consistency score: 1.000000)
+   - **Strong cross-scale consistency achieved** (see UQ docs for metrics)

 2. **⚡ Enhanced Vacuum Energy Density**
    - First-principles calculation with SU(2) 3nj hypergeometric corrections
    - Polymer-modified zero-point energy with volume eigenvalue scaling
-   - Validated mathematical framework with corrected sinc functions: sin(πμ)/(πμ)
+   - Mathematical framework with corrected sinc functions: sin(πμ)/(πμ)
    - **Golden ratio modulation** from Discovery 103 energy-dependent enhancement

 3. **� Comprehensive Uncertainty Quantification**
    - **Bayesian parameter estimation** with validated 3×3 correlation matrices
-   - **100% Monte Carlo sampling efficiency** achieved (2000 samples)
+   - **High Monte Carlo sampling efficiency** (see UQ docs for details)
    - **Parameter sensitivity analysis** with finite difference methods
    - **Series convergence analysis** with Shanks transformation acceleration
    - **95% confidence intervals** with forward uncertainty propagation